It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

 An incision or puncture is made in the dura, and the catheter passes through the brain tissue to the ventricle.

-Then, the catheter is usually placed under the scalp and sutured to the surface of the skin a few centimeters from the site of the initial insertion.
+Then, the catheter is usually placed under the scalp and sutured to the skin’s surface a few centimeters from the initial insertion site.

-The advantages of using a permanent ventricular catheter include allowing the drainage of cerebrospinal fluid to effectively decrease intracranial pressure and using the catheter as a means to instill medication.
+The advantages of using a permanent ventricular catheter include allowing the drainage of cerebrospinal fluid to effectively decrease intracranial pressure and using the catheter to instill medication.

 Access to cerebrospinal fluid drainage allows serial laboratory tests and determination of volume-pressure ratios.